Trump, Biden vie for votes in battleground Pennsylvania as election nears

 Trump also won cheers from supporters when he touted his nomination of conservative appellate judge Amy Coney Barrett to the Supreme Court “to defend our God-given freedoms.”

+The Republican-led Senate confirmed Barrett to the lifetime job on Monday by 52-48, with all Democrats opposed.
+She was sworn in at an evening ceremony at the White House, meeting Trump’s goal of having her in place before the election.

-Reporting by Steve Holland; Additional reporting by Andrea Shalal, Michael Martina, Daphne Psaledakis, Lisa Lambert, Mike Stone and Ernest Scheyder; Writing by Will Dunham and James Oliphant; Editing by Cynthia Osterman, Howard Goller and Peter Cooney
+Reporting by Steve Holland; Additional reporting by Andrea Shalal, Michael Martina, Daphne Psaledakis, Lisa Lambert, Mike Stone and Ernest Scheyder; Writing by Will Dunham and James Oliphant; Editing by Cynthia Osterman and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.